 In June 2016, the Financial Accounting Standards Board ("FASB") issued new accounting requirements regarding the measurement of credit losses on financial instruments, along with additional qualitative and quantitative disclosures.
 The new standard is effective for fiscal years beginning after December 15, 2019.
-The Company anticipates that the timing of the recognition of impairments to accounts, notes and other receivables will change rather than the size of the balance.
+The Company anticipates that the timing of the recognition of impairments to accounts, notes and other receivables will change rather than a material change in the size of the balance.